TheLady/moldy-zorilla/Contract.md

 ## Specifications
 ### Required

 - [ ] Includes a list of commonly used methods to rewrite in ES2015
+- [ ] Installing node.js
+- [ ] fixing npm permissions
+- [ ] installing npm packages locally
+- [ ] Includes a README that describes each method and provides an example of use.
+- [ ] Package is published with NPM.
+- [ ] Includes tests for all methods described.
+- [ ] Includes a list of commonly used methods to rewrite in ES2015
-- []  Includes a README that describes each method and provides an example of use
+- [ ]  Includes a README that describes each method and provides an example of use
 - [ ] Package is published with NPM
 - [ ] Includes tests for all methods described
 - [ ] Write a blog that discusses higher-level code
 - [ ] Use Treehouse tutorials to set a foundation to start creating modules
-- [ ] Build an easily navigable website interface that describes what we did
-- [ ] User can navigate to:
+- [ ] Build an easily navigable website interface that describes what we did User can navigate to:
 - [ ] Homepage
 - [ ] About us
 - [ ] Each page shares a consistent layout